-If you don't like the feel of heavy creams or products on your skin, this super-light cream-gel formula could be a winner.
+If you don't like the feel of heavy creams or products on your skin, Illamasqua's super-light cream-gel formula could be a winner.
 While the mattifying ingredients work to absorb excess oil and literally form a shine-controlling "veil" over your face all day, oil-free moisturising agents such as glycerin make sure you don't dry out either.
-Who wants flaky makeup, right?
+Because who wants flaky makeup, right?

-Like a bottled Instagram filter, this primer is slightly thicker than the ones you might have used before, so it's best suited for those who don't mind wearing a lot of makeup.
-Once on, it was as though I'd put a plug in each one of my pores, and it didn't just keep my foundation in place all day but also lasted through my evening run.
+Like a bottled Instagram filter, Benefit's primer is slightly thicker than the ones you might have used before, so it's best suited for those who don't mind wearing a lot of makeup.
+Once on, it was as though I'd put a plug in each one of my pores.
+And it didn't just keep my foundation in place all day—it also lasted through my evening run.
 Impressive, right?

-These clever drops put the control in your hands.
-Simply add a few drops to your regular moisturiser or serum (one if you're a little sheeny; three if you've got a kilowatt-level shine situation on your hands), and the salicylic acid will drain congested pores, chamomile will soothe and tone, and hydrating cucumber and papaya fruit extract will trick skin into producing less oil.
+These clever drops from Cover FX put the control in your hands.
+Simply add a few drops to your regular moisturiser or serum (one if you're a little sheeny; three if you've got a kilowatt-level shine situation on your hands).
+The formula's salicylic acid drains congested pores, chamomile soothes and tones and hydrating cucumber and papaya fruit extract tricks the skin into producing less oil.
 Genius.

-This primer might be a great affordable option, but it feels just as undetectable as its pricier counterparts.
+Maybelline's primer might be a great affordable option, but it feels just as undetectable as its pricier counterparts.
 And for the days when you want to go easy on the makeup application, it has enough skin-perfecting power to be worn alone.
-But the best bit is that it's clear, making it a great option for those with darker skin tones.
+But the best bit is that it's clear, making it a great option for a range of skin tones.

 Now, we may want to mattify skin, but we don't want to take away all the sheen that makes us look fresh and glowy.
-And this primer hits that sweet spot just perfectly.
-It feels more like a moisturiser than a primer (there's none of that chalky silicone texture), and it contains optical blurring powders that will softly fill in any pesky fine lines.
+And 3 Concept Eyes's primer hits that sweet spot just perfectly.
+It feels more like a moisturiser than a primer (there's none of that chalky silicone texture), and it contains optical blurring powders that will softly fill in any fine lines.

-This primer doesn't just mop up any excess sebum to leave an all-around more matte complexion; it also contains oil-inhibiting African whitewood and nourishing oleanolic acid, as well as plenty of peptides to help balance skin going forward, making it so much more than just a temporary fix.
+This primer from Nars mops up any excess sebum to leave an all-around more matte complexion.
+It also contains oil-inhibiting African whitewood, nourishing oleanolic acid and plenty of peptides to help balance the skin going forward, making it so much more than just a temporary fix.